tomjp90/Web-Design-Challenge/README.md

 # Web Design - Web Visualization Dashboard (Latitude)
 This assignments aim is to create a visualisation dashboard website using visualisations created in a past assignment.
 Specifically, weather data and it's latitude is summarised on the site.
+GIT Pages site was used to create a static site.
+Link to site:

 ## Link to site
 https://tomjp90.github.io/web-design-challenge/index.html